telco-vision/ocs-api/doc/v1/API.md

 ## 2.9 moveSubscriberRangeToAccount

 ### Description
-This method can be used to move a range a subscriber from one account to another account.
+This method can be used to move a range a subscribers from one account to another account.
 The range of subscriber can be either a range of IMSI, or a range of ICCID.

+In this version, the move is restricted between accounts of the same reseller.
+If you need to move subscribers between accounts of different resellers, please use the version 2 of this request.

-If you move the subscriber to a different reseller, all the moved subscribers will lose their prepaid packages.
+If you move subscribers to a different reseller, all the moved subscribers will lose their prepaid packages.
 Indeed, location zone (that is attached to each and every packages) from reseller A, is not visible in reseller B. Meaning packages from reseller A are not visible in reseller B, so no need to keep them.